How to book

 - Finally everyone is asked to stand whilst the National Anthem is played

 The ceremony lasts about one and a half hours.

-All new citizens and their guests are then invited to meet the dignitaries informally and have a cup of tea or coffee in the Mayor's office.
+All new citizens and their guests are then invited to meet the dignitaries informally and have a cup of tea or coffee.

 A professional photographer is not provided however anyone at the ceremony is allowed to take photos.
 At the end of the ceremony the dignitaries are happy to have their photographs taken with attendees.

 If you can't attend a group ceremony within the time allowed, or you'd prefer one, a private ceremony can be arranged.